Summer Concert Safety: Protect Your Hearing

 If music is the universal language, then listening to your favorite tunes at a summer concert translates into a world of fun.
 But along with the lawn chairs, sunscreen and snack-filled cooler, don’t forget to take along these practical summer concert-listening tips and a good set of disposable foam ear plugs.
 The hearing you save just may be your own.

 Extreme sounds produce vibrations that damage hair cells in the inner ear and prevent them from carrying sound information to the brain.
-The Center for Disease Control (CDC) estimates 5.2 million children and 26 million adults have suffered permanent damage to their hearing from excessive exposure to noise – otherwise known as noise induced hearing loss (NIHL).
+The Centers for Disease Control and Prevention (CDC) estimates 5.2 million children and 26 million adults have suffered permanent damage to their hearing from excessive exposure to noise – otherwise known as noise induced hearing loss (NIHL).
 The good news?
 Hearing health professionals believe more than 40 percent of all hearing loss can be prevented simply by taking a few precautions.

 Choose outdoor venues when possible.